2021-2022 Freight Frenzy: Maximus Prime

-In practice by ourselves our high score was 653 points, and with another robot (Team #4211 The Bombers) we scored 924 points – all the points available in tele-op and all but 30 available in autonomous.
+In practice by ourselves our high score was 653 points, and with another robot (Team #4211 The Bombers) we scored 924 points: all the points available in tele-op and all but 30 available in autonomous.

 C4 later acted as the ringbearer at the wedding of two Robo Raiders alumni.

-2013-2014 Block Party Robot: FLUFF-E (Fun Loving Unit of Fantastic FIRST Engineering)
+2013-2014 Block Party Robot: FLUFF-E

-To collect and score blocks we had a scoop with bent over edges to allow for a wider, and thus faster, collection.
+To collect and score blocks, FLUFF-E (Fun-Loving Unit of Fantastic FIRST Engineering) had a scoop with bent-over edges to allow for a wider, and thus faster, collection.
 We also had a flag spinner that could raise the flag in 3-4 seconds.
-To hang we had an arm that raised a hook and attached to the bar.
-We could then winch in our cable with a dual-speed winch, high speed to pull in the cable slack, high torque to lift the robot.
-It was very compatible for double hanging, but we never fully accomplished a double hang at Worlds.
+To hang, we had an arm that raised a hook and attached to the bar.
+We could then winch in our cable with a dual-speed winch (high speed to pull in the cable slack, high torque to lift the robot).
+It was excellent for double hanging, but we never fully accomplished a double hang at Worlds.

-By ourselves we could score 15 to 16 blocks, raise the flag and hang for about 190 points.
+By ourselves, we could score 15 to 16 blocks, raise the flag, and hang for about 190 points.

 At the World Championship we had a record of 4 wins, 5 losses, and ended ranked 43 in our division.
-Our Rookie year was really fun and we learned a ton about the many different ways to accomplish a task.
+Our rookie year was really fun and we learned a ton about the many different ways to accomplish a task.